LivestockWaterRecycling/lwr-news-scraper/README.md

 Scrapy applications can be run from the command line, so that's how we will do it:

-1. Open a terminal and navigate to this project's directory
+1. Open a terminal and navigate to the base directory of this project (i.e .../lwr-news-scraper/)
 2. Type this command into the terminal:
 ```
       scrapy crawl lwr_spider